-It has been noted since spring 2009 that there has been an increase in the proportion of respondents in the IPS overseas travel and tourism sample who are starting their visit compared to the proportion ending their visit.
+It has been noted since spring 2009 that there has been an increase in the proportion of respondents in the IPS OTT sample who are starting their visit compared to the proportion ending their visit.

-This proportion of the two types of traveller in the sample defines the estimates of travel and tourism.
+This proportion of the 2 types of traveller in the sample defines the estimates of travel and tourism.

-There is no clear reason for this trend and ONS has taken steps to calibrate its overseas travel and tourism estimates with external data, notably estimates from surveying conducted at departure gates at main airports in the UK by the Civil Aviation Authority (CAA) and e-borders data.
+There is no clear reason for this trend, and we have taken steps to calibrate our OTT estimates with external data, notably estimates from surveying conducted at departure gates at main airports in the UK by the (CAA) and e-Borders data.

 A final weight is applied, which combines each of the weighting stages listed above.